golang/example/gotypes/README.md

-The next program generates a boilerplate declaration of a new concrete type that satisifies an existing interface.
+The next program generates a boilerplate declaration of a new concrete type that satisfies an existing interface.
 Here's an example: